swiftlang/swift-evolution/proposals/nnnn-trailing-comma-tuples-arguments-conditions.md

 This was even [proposed](https://forums.swift.org/t/se-0257-eliding-commas-from-multiline-expression-lists/22889/188) and returned to revision back in 2019.

 Even though both approach are not mutually exclusive, this proposal is about consistently extend an existing behavior in the language while eliding comma is a more serious change to the language.

-## Acknowledgments

-Thanks to all those who gave feedback during the implementation review, especially Alex Hoppen, who was very patient and helped me a lot during the process.